Exemption Notice No. 87 — Display of EIPs on Particular IBCs

 📜 Amendment History - Dangerous Goods Safety (Road and Rail Transport of Non-explosives) Regulations 2007

-View full chain →Invalid Date · Grants an exemption from competency evidence requirements for dangerous goods driver's licence renewals expiring before 30 September 2020.
+View full chain →Invalid Date · Grants an exemption for dangerous goods driver's licence holders from providing competency evidence for licence renewal due to covid-19 restrictions.

-Invalid Date · Grants an exemption for drivers transporting mineral ores and concentrates classified as UN 3077 from certain licensing requirements.
+Invalid Date · Grants an exemption for drivers transporting mineral ores and concentrates classified as UN 3077 from regulation 216(1) of the Dangerous Goods Safety (Road and Rail Transport of Non-explosives) Regulations 2007.

 Amendment history